BioBoost/course-linux-essentials/docs/b-the-filesystem/01-the-filesystem/README.md

 </pre>
 :::

-::: tip Touch
+::: tip touch
-Touch is actually not intended to be used as a command to create files.
+`touch` is actually not intended to be used as a command to create files.
 It's primary use is to update the timestamps (creation and modification) on files to the current time.
 As a side-effect, if the file is non-existent, it is created.
 :::

 ### Editing files